-Enterprise Application Architecture: Best Practices, Strategies, and More
+Enterprise Application Architecture: Best Practices & Strategies

-The architecture we select defines our options in terms of interior and exterior design—and the same principle applies to software.
+The architecture we select defines our interior and exterior design—and the same principle applies to software.
 Read on to learn about the many styles of enterprise application architecture.

 What is application architecture?

-It defines interactions between the components of an application as well as interactions involving core services, such as middleware and databases.
-Architectures may be specific to an organization or industry, or to the type of application being built.
+It defines interactions between the components of an application.
+It also defines interactions involving core services, such as middleware and databases.
+Architectures may be specific to an organization, industry, or the type of application.